Arsenal report racism allegation

 Gunners substitute Rob Holding approached the fourth official in the 33rd minute, saying he had heard racial abuse from a Leeds supporter.

-"It is very disappointing because we have done so much in football to try to avoid that," Arsenal manager Mikel Arteta told Sky Sports.
+"It is very disappointing because we have done so much in football to try to avoid that," Arsenal manager Mikel Arteta said.

-The Premier League is investigating the incident, according to Sky.
+The Premier League is investigating the incident.

 Arteta added: "The situation existed and was reported.
 It has to be dealt with by the authorities.
 I have nothing more to say about it.